-- Educate the public about their cause
+Educate the public about your cause

-- Solicit online donations
+Solicit online donations

-- Recruit new volunteers
+Recruit new volunteers

-- Foster community engagement
+Foster community engagement

-- Manage their online reputation
+Manage its online reputation

 But creating a social media plan for a nonprofit presents unique challenges.
-Tighter budgets and smaller staffs can make tackling the social media landscape seem difficult.
+Tighter budgets and smaller staff can make tackling the social media landscape seem difficult.
 The good news is that there is a right way to market your nonprofit online.

 1. Start with the basics

 This first step is important for laying the groundwork for your social media strategy.
-Whether you’re already using social media or you’re new to the game, these questions will help your team start to think about social media in a new way.
+Whether you’re already using social media or new to the game, these questions will help your team start to think about social media in a new way.

 2. Define your goal

-Like any good marketing plan, your social media strategy should start with your goals.
+Like any good marketing plan, your social media marketing strategy should start with your goals.
 One key mistake marketers tend to make is jumping on a trend just because other companies are.

-Going all in on social media might seem like a good idea at first, but without an idea of what you want your end result to be, it can end in a mess.
+Going all in on social media might seem like a good idea at first, but without an idea of what you want your result to be, it can end in a mess.
 You need to ask yourself what your end goal of creating a social presence is because that will help inform your strategy.

-1. Education and awareness
+Education and awareness

 Nothing is more frustrating than working for a wonderful nonprofit that nobody seems to know about or understand.
 The causes you support are important, but it can be hard to communicate that to the public.

-That’s how your followers will feel on social media if you focus too much on self-promotion and not enough on building a community.
+That’s how your followers will feel if you focus too much on self-promotion and not enough on building a community.
 People want to feel connected to the nonprofits they support.
 Your donors, advocates, and volunteers feel a personal bond with your brand, and using social media can help you nurture those relationships.

 3. Identify your audience

 If you’ve never created an audience profile before, think of it as a playbook for dealing with different types of consumers.
-Someone who is looking to become a volunteer will have different motivations than someone looking to donate money.
+Someone looking to become a volunteer will have different motivations than someone looking to donate money.
 You’ll want to create a different audience persona for each target demographic.

 Here's an example nonprofit audience persona to help get the ideas flowing: